oolongwater/oolongwater/README.md

-- 👋 Hi, I’m @oolongwater69
+- 👋 Hi, I’m @oolongwater69, and I'm VERY new to CS
-- 👀 I’m interested in building software, but I'm still exploring different things in CS
+- 👀 I’m interested in building software, but I'm still exploring different stuff in CS
 - 🌱 I’m currently learning Harvard's CS50x OpenCourseWare
-- 💞️ I’m looking to collaborate on any internships or attachments related to CS
+- 💞️ I’m looking to collaborate on any internships or attachments related to CS :)
 - 📫 How to reach me: ewenlow02@gmail.com

 <!---